zchee/neovim-wiki/Plugin-UI-architecture.md

     handle(next_vim_or_user_event())
 ```

-It's almost the same as a non-UI plugin, but they also have to listen
+It's almost the same as a non-UI plugin, except they must also listen
 for user events (keypresses, mouse clicks, etc) and translate these to the
 connected Neovim instance, which then emits 'redraw' events back to the user.

-The difference between plugins and GUIs is that plugins are started by
-Neovim, but Neovim is started by the GUI.
 Here's a sample process tree:

 ```
-GUI program
-  |
-  `--> Neovim
+Neovim <------ GUI 1 (attach/detach to running instances using tcp sockets)
-         |
+  |  ^
+  |  `--------GUI 2 (sharing the same session with GUI 1)
    `--> Plugin 1
   |
    `--> Plugin 2
   |
    `--> Plugin 3
 ```

 Hypothetical GUI session: